Shoe polish

-Shoe polish (or boot polish) is a waxy paste, cream, or liquid that is used to polish, shine, and waterproof leather shoes or boots to extend the footwear's life and restore its appearance.
+Shoe polish, also known as boot polish and shoeshine, is a waxy paste, cream, or liquid that is used to polish, shine, and waterproof leather shoes or boots to extend the footwear's lifespan and restore its appearance.
 Shoe polishes are distinguished by their textures, which range from liquids to hard waxes.
 Solvent, waxes, and colorants comprise most shoe polishes.
+Shoe polishes that would be recognizable today have been around since the Middle Ages.
+Originally made with dubbin, they were only used to soften leather and weather proof shoes, they did not shine shoes.
+However, the popularity of shoe shining that arose during the early 1900s led to many shoe polish formulas being incorporated with a shining agent.

 Types

 Shoe polish can be classified into three types: wax, cream-emulsion, and liquid.
-Each differs in detailed composition, but all consist of a mixture of waxes, solvent, and dyes.
+Each differs in detailed composition, but all consist of a mixture of waxes, solvents and often include colorants or dyes.